priyashmistry/Exoplanet-Modeling-Part-1/README.md

 # Exoplanet Modeling Part : 1
 Here I am going to use LightKurve package to open the .fits files downloaded from ExoFOP-TESS website, combine them, de-trend them and save it for further analysis.
-The details regarding each and every code is given within the file LightKurve.
+The details regarding each and every code is given within the file named LightKurve.ipynb.
 Please do chaeck it !!

 Link to ExoFOP Website : https://exofop.ipac.caltech.edu/tess/